gautamkrishnar/socli/README.rst

 Query

-This refers to what you're searching for in Stack Overflow
+This term refers to what you're searching for in Stack Overflow.

 Features
 ~~~~~~~~